-Change of Control Asset Sales senior in right of payment to all the existing and future senior subordinated indebtedness of our guarantors, including their guarantees of our senior subordinated glutter; paydnent to all of their future indebtedness that is expressly subordinated to the guarantees.
-If we go through a change of control, we must make an offer to repurchase the new notes at 101% of their face amount plus accrued and unpaid interest, if any, to the date of repurchase.
-See "Description of New Notes-Repurchase at the Option of Holders upon Change of Control".
-We may have to use the net proceeds from asset sales to offer to repurchase the new notes under certain circumstances at their face amount, plus accrued and unpaid interest.
+Option of Holders upon Change of Control".
+Asset Sales We may have to use the net proceeds from asset sales to offer to repurchase the new notes under certain circumstances at their face amount, plus accrued and unpaid interest.
 See "Description of New Notes-Certain Covenants-Limitation on Asset Sales".
-12 Certain Covenants The indenture governing the new notes contains certain covenants that, among other things, limit our ability and the ability of certain of our subsidiaries to: incur more debt; pay dividends, redeem stock or make other distributions; issue capital stock; make certain investments; create liens on subordinated indebtedness; enter into transactions with affiliates; enter into sale and leaseback transactions;merge or consolidate; and transfer or sell assets.
+14 Certain Covenants The indenture governing the new notes contains certain covenants that, among other things, limit our ability and the ability of certain of our subsidiaries to: · incur more debt; · pay dividends, redeem stock or make other distributions; · issue capital stock; · make certain investments; • create liens on subordinated indebtedness; • enter into transactions with affiliates; • enter into sale and leaseback transactions; · merge or consolidate; and · transfer or sell assets.
 These covenants are subject to a number of important qualifications and limitations.
 See "Description of New Notes-Certain Covenants".
 Registration Covenant; Exchange Offer We have agreed to consummate the exchange offer within 45 days after the effective date of our registration statement.
 In addition, we have agreed, in certain circumstances, to file a "shelf registration statement" that would allow some or all of the new notes to be offered to the public.
-If we fail to fulfill our obligations with respect to registration of the new notes (a "registration default"), the annual interest rates on the affected notes will increase by 0.25% during the first 90-day period during which the registration default continues, and will increase by an additional 0.25% for each subsequent 90-day period during which the registration default continues, up to a maximum increase of 1.00% over the interest rates that would otherwise apply to the new notes.
+If we fail to fulfill our obligations with respect to registration of the new notes (a "registration default"), the annual interest rates on the affected notes will increase by 0.25% during the first 90day period during which the registration default continues, and will increase by an additional 0.25% for each subsequent 90-day period during which the registration default continues, up to a maximum increase of 1.00% over the interest rates that would otherwise apply to the new notes.
 As soon as we cure a registration default, the accretion rates on the affected notes will revert to their original levels.
 Upon consummation of the exchange offer, holders of old notes will no longer have any rights under the exchange and registration rights agreement, except to the extent that we have continuing obligations to file a shelf-registration statement.
-13 For additional information concerning the above, see "Description of New Notes-Form, see "Description of New Notes-Form, Denomination, Book-Entry Procedures and Transfer-Registration Covenant; Exchange Offer".
-Under the indenture, we will be entitled to issue additional notes.
+15 For additional information concerning the above, see "Description of New Notes-Form, Denomination, Book-Entry Procedures and Transfer-Registration Covenant; Exchange Offer".
+Further Issuances Under the indenture, we will be entitled to issue additional notes.
 Any issuance of additional notes will be subject to our compliance with the covenant described below under "Description of New Notes -Certain Covenants-Limitation on Incurrence of Additional Indebtedness".
-All notes will be substantially identical in all material respects, other than issuance dates, and will constitute the same series of notes, including for purposes of Use of Proceeds exchange offer.
-We used the net proceeds from the exchange offer.
-We used the net proceeds from the sale of the old notes to repay certain outstanding indebtedness under our senior secured credit facilities.
-See "Use of Proceeds".
+All notes will be substantially identical in all material respects, other than issuance dates, and will constitute the same series of notes, including for purposes of redemption and voting.